 - Keep an eye on social commitments to avoid overloading your schedule around deadlines and exams.

-See our pages on stress for more information, or the Student Minds course Positive Minds for ideas on keeping your university experience positive.
+See our pages on managing stress for more information, or the Student Minds blog, to hear how other students have managed stress.

 Looking after your physical health